Ann Black: Labour in government, 2000–2010

-Labour in opposition, 2010–present
+Labour in opposition, 2010–2024

 In the 2010 Labour Party leadership election, Black urged Labour Members of Parliament to nominate candidates they might not go on to vote for in order to provide a more diverse range of candidates, which was seen as support for nominating Diane Abbott.
 When determining the rules for the 2015 Labour Party leadership election, Black opposed checking new members against the party's canvassing records.
 In the election, she was reported as having voted for Jeremy Corbyn.
 Later that year, she worked on a report about representation of women in the Labour Party with the shadow minister for women and equalities Kate Green.

 In July 2016, Owen Smith challenged Corbyn for the leadership of the party in the 2016 Labour Party leadership election.
 Black supported Corbyn being automatically included on ballots, and an increase in the price to become a registered supporter of the party.
 She also proposed that members who joined before 24 June should be able to vote, but the proposal failed due to a tied vote.
 She then supported making 12 January the cut-off.
 In the election, she was reported as having voted for Corbyn.
 Ahead of the 2016 election for CLP representatives on the NEC, the Labour Representation Committee said that it wouldn't support Black due to her votes determining the electorate for the 2016 leadership election, and for supporting the suspension of Brighton and Hove Labour Party.
 It went on to support her as part of the Centre-Left Grassroots Alliance (CLGA) group of candidates.
 In October 2016, Black was re-elected to the NEC with more votes than any other candidate.